-Debra G. Spring, Ph.D., Dean Cora Balmat School of Nursing - Natchez Campus
+Dr. Debra G. Spring, Dean Cora Balmat School of Nursing - Natchez Campus

 Alcorn State University School of Nursing is located on the Natchez Campus, approximately 40 miles south of the Lorman Campus.
-The School of Nursing was established in 1977 with an Associate of Science in Nursing Program.
-In fall 1979, the first students were admitted to the Bachelor of Science in Nursing Program.
-In the spring 1995, the first students were admitted to the Graduate Nursing Program options at the graduate level include family nurse practitioner and nurse educator with post-master's certificate options available in family nurse practitioner and nurse educator areas.
-Additional information about the Graduate Nursing Programs can be found in the Alcorn State University Graduate Catalog 2018-2020.
+The School of Nursing was established in 1977 with an Associate Degree Nursing Program.
+In fall 1979, the first students were admitted to the Baccalaureate Nursing Program.
+In the spring 1995, the first students were admitted to the Graduate Nursing Program.
+Program options at the graduate level include family nurse practitioner and nurse educator with post-master's certificate options available in family nurse practitioner and nurse educator areas.